 |Course Title||Semester Hours||Quarter Hours|

-|Psychology or Sociology||3||4|
+|General Psychology or General Sociology||3||4|

 |Biology for Majors: Choose from Human Anatomy & Physiology, Genetics, Cell Biology, Immunology, Biology 1, Biology 2||8||12|

 |Microbiology, lab required||4||6|

 The last acceptable testing window for regular admission is January 2017.

 International students who are non-native English speaking must send TOEFL scores.
 Harding University's TOEFL score code is 6267.
 The TOEFL is not required if an applicant completes a B.A. or B.S. degree within the United States.

 Harding University College of Pharmacy will not accept or review foreign course work.
 Courses completed at a college or university outside of the United States must be evaluated by World Education Servies (WES) www.wes.org or a similar organization.
 Credit will be given only for the number of hours as evaluated by WES or that is transferred to a U.S. accredited college or university.